FVITech/WEB2040-SQL/README.md

 1. CRUD in the [mongoshell](https://docs.mongodb.com/manual/reference/operator/query)

-2. Find, field selection, gt, lt, exist, type, querying inside of arrays,  in, all, dot notation, where
+2. Find, field selection, gt, lt, exist, querying inside of arrays, in, all, dot notation, where

 3. Unguided: Do Mongo Shell exercises on MongoU